Is It Illegal To Have Your Feet on the Dashboard in Texas?

 If you were injured in a crash with your feet on the dashboard, the first thing to know is that you can still recover compensation in Texas as long as the other driver was primarily at fault.
 The steps below protect both your health and your claim.

-1. Get medical care the same day: even if you’re walking, internal injuries from misaligned seat belt force and airbag impact often appear hours later.
+1. Get medical care the same day: even if you’re walking, internal injuries from a misaligned seat belt force and airbag impact often appear hours later.
 Same-day records tie your injuries to the crash.

 2. Photograph the scene before leaving: capture the inside of the vehicle, your seating position, the deployed airbag, and any visible injuries.
 These photos matter because the insurer will reconstruct what they think happened.